kore4lyf/notes/reactjs/state-management/redux/react-redux-toolkit-note.md

 Redux toolkit makes it easy to setup and managet redux state.

 Redux helps us to create a global state that we can use in our app, this is called a store.
-Redux was originally designed to store only a single store, with newer versions you are allowed to customize your context and provode multiple stores if your want.
+Redux was originally designed to store only a single store, with newer versions you are allowed to customize your context and provide multiple stores if your want.

 In src folder, create a file called store.js